chaitanyakasaraneni/recommenderSystemsExamples/code/collaborativeFiltering/README.md

 ## Limitations

 - This implementation is meant for educational purposes and may not scale well to very large datasets.
 - The current version loads the entire dataset into memory, which may not be feasible for larger datasets.
+Also, you might find this implementation slower.
 - Advanced techniques like matrix factorization or hybrid methods are not implemented in this basic version.

 Feel free to experiment with the code and extend it for your own projects!